What is Workers’ Compensation Insurance?

-Now that you have the answer to the question, “What is workers’ compensation insurance?”, let’s look at how it works in a real-world scenario.
+Now that you have the answer to the question, “What is workers’ compensation insurance?”, let’s look at how workman’s compensation insurance works in a real-world scenario.
 Imagine that an employee is injured in some way at work.
 For example, they might:

-A workman’s comp insurance claim is then filed, and your insurance can cover the treatment cost.
-If the employee has to take time off from work because of the injury, your workman’s comp policy can help pay their lost wages as well.
+A workman’s compensation insurance claim is then filed, and your insurance can cover the treatment cost.
+If the employee has to take time off from work because of the injury, your workers’ compensation insurance can help pay their lost wages as well.

 How much does workman’s comp insurance cost?
-You can get a workman’s comp quote online in just minutes.
+You can get workman’s comp insurance quotes online in just minutes.
 The rate is based on certain factors about your business.
 One is your total payroll.
 The higher it is, the more you’ll pay for workman’s comp.
 Your industry, the type of work your employees do, and your claims history all affect your cost as well.